-Fast forward several years, and that scary “newbie-nurse” feeling has dissipated with confidence and expertise now sitting in its place.
+Fast forward several years and that scary “newbie-nurse” feeling has dissipated and been replaced with confidence and expertise.
 This is the point when many nurses find themselves struggling and asking themselves, “What’s next?”

 One of the greatest things about the nursing profession is that there are so many different nursing career options.
 Before you determine what comes next in your nursing career, it is critical to reflect on your past experiences.
 Unfortunately, it’s all too common for nurses to get so busy that they forget to acknowledge and analyze their feelings and preferences.